A Large-Scale Characterization of How Readers Browse Wikipedia: RQ3: What are the properties of entire reading sessions?

 We study the context of a session by focusing on the time of the first pageload and the device used to access Wikipedia.
 This section focuses on navigation trees, but reading sequences give qualitatively similar results (\cf\ \Figref{fig:daytime_reading}, \Figref{fig:landing_regression_device_reading}).

-\xhdr{Time} To remove confounding via different timezones, we use the geolocation information to normalize the time of all pageloads to local time.
+\xhdr{Time} To remove confounding via different timezones, we use geolocation information to normalize the time of all pageloads to local time.
 The distribution of session starting times follows a regular circadian rhythm (\Figref{fig:total_sessions_by_time_trees} and \Figref{fig:total_reading_sessions_by_time}).
 Both access methods (desktop and mobile) show a similar pattern during the day, with a substantial increase of mobile sessions in the evening.
 Wikipedia has fewer sessions during weekends, but with similar temporal distributions as working days.
 The desktop distribution shows dents at 12:00 and 18:00, mirroring work rhythms with a lunch break around noon and the end of work in the evening (and possibly commuting).

-In order to understand which features are associated with requests at different times of the day, we fitted a logistic regression to predict if a pageload was observed during the day or evening\slash night.
+In order to understand which features are associated with requests at different times of day, we fitted a logistic regression model to predict if a pageload was observed during the day or evening\slash night.
 We represent each pageload by its topic probabilities (obtained from ORES, \cf\ \Secref{sec:features}) and the type of device (desktop or mobile).
-Binarizing the target variable by representing daytime (9:00--18:00) as the positive class, we obtain an AUC of 0.586.
-Inspecting feature importance (\Figref{fig:landing_regression_day}) shows that desktop devices and articles associated with STEM and education are associated with sessions starting during the day, whereas topics about entertainment are predictors of sessions starting during the evening or night.
+Binarizing the target variable by representing daytime (9:00--18:00) as the positive class, we obtain an AUC/ROC of 0.586 on a held-out test set.
+Inspecting the fitted feature weights (\Figref{fig:landing_regression_day}) shows that desktop devices and articles associated with STEM and education are associated with sessions starting during the day, whereas topics about entertainment are predictors of sessions starting during the evening or night.

 \xhdr{Device} \Figref{fig:total_sessions_by_time_trees} indicates that people prefer different devices at different times of day.
 Next, we study whether specific topics are associated with device types by representing each pageload with the vector of topic probabilities (obtained from ORES) and a feature indicating if the page was loaded during the daytime.
 We again fit a logistic regression to predict the device used, with an AUC of 0.639.
-Inspecting feature importance shows that people tend to access STEM and business content from desktop devices, and biographies, entertainment, and medicine from mobile (\Figref{fig:landing_regression_device}).
+Inspecting feature importance shows that people tend to access STEM and business content from desktop devices, and biographies, entertainment, and medicine from mobile devices (\Figref{fig:landing_regression_device}).